 What to Expect From VA Closing Costs

 Even though no down payments are required for a VA Home Loan, there are still associated closing costs.
-Closing costs vary depending on the location of the property you are purchasing or the location of your lender and speaking with a loan officer in your area will help you acquire a good idea of the total potential costs.
+Closing costs vary depending on the location of the property you are purchasing or the location of your lender and speaking with a VA Educator in your area will help you acquire a good idea of the total potential costs.

 Some fees can be taken care of by the seller so you don’t have to worry about them.
 The following fees can potentially be taken care of by the seller:

 Fees Taken Care of by Seller

 - 1% flat charge by the lender, plus reasonable discount points to lower the rate